List of England Test cricket records: Most consecutive career matches

 Former English captain Alastair Cook holds the record for the most consecutive Test matches played with 159.
 Cook equalled the previous record of 153, set by Australia's Allan Border, during the first Test of the two-match series against Pakistan in May 2018 and broke it by playing in the second Test of the same series.
-Former English skipper Joe Root brought his run of 77 consecutive Tests to an end when he missed the first Test against the West Indies in July 2020, due to the birth of his second child.
+Former English captain Joe Root brought his run of 77 consecutive Tests to an end when he missed the first Test against the West Indies in July 2020, due to the birth of his second child.

 Most matches as captain

 Graeme Smith, who led the South African cricket team from 2003 to 2014, holds the record for the most matches played as captain in Test cricket with 109.
-Allan Border, who skippered Australia from 1984 to 1994 is second with 93 matches.
+Allan Border, who captained Australia from 1984 to 1994 is second with 93 matches.
 Joe Root, is seventh on the list with 64 matches as of January 2023.